-If I hadn’t already committed three hours of my day to standing in the line at the Dominique Ansel Bakery, there is no doubt that I would be right in the middle of the proletariat revolution.
+If I hadn’t already committed three hours of my day to standing in line at the Dominique Ansel Bakery, there is no doubt that I would be right in the middle of the proletarian revolution.
 It’s just that this month’s Cronut flavor happens to be burnt maple with peach jam and, well, peach is my favorite.

 Please don’t take this as me not caring about the liberation of the working class from the drudgery of wage slavery.
 As you know, there is a two-Cronut-per-customer limit, so, in the spirit of camaraderie, I’ll be buying a second pastry for a complete stranger — who is paying me $18 an hour on Task Rabbit to stand in line.

 You don’t have to explain to me that we need to overcome our capitalistic urge to compete with one another and usher in an age of mutual cooperation, but they only make 200 Cronuts a day, so I have to be in line before everyone else if I’m going to get one.